 Conservation status Not evaluated (NE)

 Nyssa sinensis is a widespread tree throughout the southern half of China, though perhaps never an abundant one.
 Like its North American allies, it specialises in wet sites, though it is not adapted to growing in flooded conditions and, in cultivation, it is fully able to exploit free-draining soil.
+A specimen at the Yorkshire Arboretum planted on free-draining soil at a high point is flourishing and escapes late frost damage that reliably affects specimens growing at the foot of the slope.

 Throughout the 20th century, a number of additional Nyssa species from temperate China were described.
 A 1993 monograph on the genus by J. Wen and T. F. Stuessy (Wen & Stuessy 1993) used physiological features to suggest that the glabrous N. shangszeensis Fang & Soong was distinct, with the small-leaved N. leptophylla Fang & T. P. Chen and N. wenshanensis Fang & Soong seeming more closely allied to the subtropical species N. javanica and N. yunnanensis.
 In 2012 Wang et al. (Wang et al. 2012) employed phylogenetics to investigate this perceived muddle and demonstrated that these various temperate forms, along with the persistently pubescent N. shweliensis (W.W.
 Sm.)
 Airy Shaw, were all part of a continuum of closely allied variants and were best described as a single, widespread and variable species, for which N. sinensis Oliver remains the earliest available name.